chaintex/SmartContracts/README.md

-# ChainTEX_SmartContracts
+SmartContracts
-A decentralised exchange platform on Tomochain network with similar function as KyberNetwork on Ethereum
+An on-chain liquidity protocol allows instant exchange tokens on Tomochain network with similar function as KyberNetwork on Ethereum